AustinCodingAcademy/alumni-gitbook/2019-summer/4-networking.md

 * **Excuse me, may I join you?**
   * Politely asking to join a conversation is an expected practice at networking events.
 Everyone is there to meet others, so they will likely welcome the chance to talk to someone new.
 * **Expect 5 minutes or less with recruiters.**
   * Recruiters are often in high demand at networking events.
 There might even be a line in front of their booth to talk to them!
 Have your career story and questions prepared ahead of time, so you can cut to the chase when you're face-to-face.
+* **It's been great talking to you...**
+  * Don't feel trapped in a conversation.
+It's normal to politely excuse yourself if you need to get moving on those networking goals!
+Politely thank the person or group for their time, exchange contact info (if you'd like), and move on.
 * **Ask questions.**
   * Whether you're talking to a recruiter or a fellow techie, asking questions is a surefire way to get to know them.
 Need ideas?
 Check out [Forbes' list of best questions to ask at networking events](https://www.forbes.com/sites/elanagross/2016/05/30/the-best-questions-to-ask-at-networking-events/#7ec63ad4802a).
 * **Get their contact info.**